-A Sultan resident for 17 years, Councilmember Jeffrey Beeler was first appointed to the Sultan City Council in April of 2009 to fill a vacancy after a councilmember resigned.
+A Sultan resident for over 17 years, Councilmember Jeffrey Beeler was first appointed to the Sultan City Council in April of 2009 to fill a vacancy after a councilmember resigned.
 He ran for election in November of 2009 to retain the seat, and was unopposed.
-He was reelected in 2015.
+He was reelected in 2019.

 Beeler and his wife Marni have three children.
 Their sons, JJ and Lucas, are 19 and 16, respectively.
 Their daughter, Netsanet, is 15 and an aspiring photographer.
 The couple has lived in Sultan since 2000.